yoavram/curriculum-vitae/curriculum-vitae.md

 ## Awards
 2015
+:	 The *Anat Karuskopf Fund Travel Award* to *Forecasting Evolution?* in Lisbon, Portugal.
 :    Travel award from the *Manna Institute for Plants BioSciences* to *Forecasting Evolution?* in Lisbon, Portugal.

 2014